 Outside the office, Chris facilitates workshops in nonviolent conflict resolution for the Alternatives to Violence Project, which works in conflict areas around the world from Rwanda to Indonesia.
 He also competes in the sport of ultimate frisbee, at the local and national levels.
 Chris graduated with a B.A. from Harvard University.

-Jim has been married for 17 years and has three sons.
-He is active in the community coaching baseball and basketball for his sons’ teams.
-Jim also enjoys camping and fishing with his family, as well as a good round of golf.
+Jim has been married since 2001.
+Coach of his three sons’ baseball and basketball teams, he also enjoys camping and fishing with his family and a good round of golf.

 In his 19 years with the firm, Carl has become an authority on the net lease market and on strategic tax applications of net lease property and credit tenant finance.
 He provides strategic ideas to tax sensitive clients considering property sales, and also helps manage the firm’s own net lease portfolio.
 He has spoken to audiences including the AICPA, the Net Lease Summit and numerous legal and accounting continuing education seminars about strategies to enhance the after-tax outcomes of property transactions.
 Carl has developed and refined economic models forecasting the outcomes of transactions with different strategic treatments.